prefix-dev/rattler-build/docs/reference/recipe_file.md

   tag: "1.1.4"
 ```

-Futhermore, if you want to fetch just the current "`HEAD`" (this may result in
+Furthermore, if you want to fetch just the current "`HEAD`" (this may result in
 non-deterministic builds), then you can use `depth`.

 ```yaml